How to book train journeys in Italy

 And if you have already read my previous articles on the beauty of Rome and my love for the Roman cuisine, then you’ll obviously know that Italy is the perfect place to waste away a few weekends.
 Or a few weeks.
 Heck, maybe even a few months!

-What can possibly be better than basking in the warm afternoon sun, to spend your days indulging in fresh mozzarella and a perfectly chilled local wine, or to explore the alleys of medieval cities or Sunday markets?
+What can possibly be better than basking in the warm afternoon sun, spending your days indulging in fresh mozzarella and a perfectly chilled local wine, or to explore the alleys of medieval cities or Sunday markets?
 Italy has got it all, and in this article I’ll give you the complete low-down on how you can experience all of this too.

 You’re missing out!
-Big time!

 In fact, Italy is the perfect country in which to perform a grande tour.
 And look, you don’t even need to rent a car!
 Train connections are quite strong on the Italian mainland, and it enables you to easily travel between major cities like Milan and Florence – or to escape the buzzing and warm streets of Rome for a few relaxing days near a seaside resort.